NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 ```
 The `ldd` command is also useful for verifying which libraries were linked
 when building a shared library.

-\note When running unit tests, excluding (`-LE`/`--label-exclude`) the CTest
-label SLOW_TEST  may be used to avoid slow-running tests (15 seconds to 1 or 2
-minutes depending on optimization settings).
-The NO_INPUT_DATA label may be
-used to run only tests which do not require files obtained remotely when
-FTP_TEST_FILES=ON.

 ## Interpolation